dvarrui/libro-de-actividades/actividades/idp/instalacion/servidor/pxe-opensuse.md

 option domain-name "CURSO1617";
 option domain-name-servers 8.8.4.4, 80.58.61.250;

-# default-lease-time 600;
-# max-lease-time 7200;

 ddns-updates off;
 ddns-update-style none;

 # If this DHCP server is the official DHCP server for the local
 # network, the authoritative directive should be uncommented.
 #authoritative;

-# Use this to send dhcp log messages to a different log file (you also
-# have to hack syslog.conf to complete the redirection).
-#log-facility local7;

 # Solamente se atenderán peticiones DHCP de tipo PXE
 allow booting;